aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 bash verification-cert.sh
 ```

-This script will issue the validation certificate and also get the subordinate CA certificate and upload it to the S3 bucket named `certificate-holder-<your-account-number>`.
+This script will issue the verification certificate and also get the subordinate CA certificate from ACM PCA and upload it to the S3 bucket named `certificate-holder-<your-account-number>`.
 The bucket would be in the region that you are currently operating in.

-At this point the AWS IOT core has determined that you have the necessary permissions to sign a device certificate using the subordinate CA in your account.
+At this point the AWS IOT core service has determined that you have the necessary permissions to sign a device certificate using the subordinate CA in your account.

 #### 5. Download the subordinate CA certificate and verification certificate from the S3 bucket into your laptop